EnviroDIY/ModularSensors/README.md

 #### <a name="AM2315"></a>[AOSong AM2315](www.aosong.com/asp_bin/Products/en/AM2315.pdf) Encased I2C Temperature/Humidity Sensor

 Because this is an I2C sensor, the only input needed is the power pin.
-You must have the [Adafruit AM2315 library](https://github.com/adafruit/Adafruit_AM2315) installed to use this sensor.
 Because this sensor can have only one I2C address, it is only possible to connect one of these sensors to your system.

 The main constuctor for the sensor object is: